r-dube/pickingflowers/india.md

 # New military tensions add to prior mistrust in India
 Chinese vendors Huawei and ZTE have long supplied leading Indian mobile operators with telecom equipment.
 During Huawei's deployment in Indian mobile networks, government officials documented at least one Huawei espionage operation.
-Publicly reported espionage cases against Huawei in other countries added fuel to Indian officials' suspicions of Huawei.
+Recent publicly reported espionage cases against Huawei in other countries added fuel to Indian officials' suspicions of Huawei.
 With increasing Chinese military activity on the border with India and declining public opinion of China, the Indian government has signaled telecom operators to avoid Chinese vendors.

 ## Mobile operators in India
 India has four major mobile operators - Jio (Reliance), Airtel (Bharti), Vi (Vodaphone Idea), and BSNL (Bharat Sanchar Nigam Limited - a state-owned enterprise) \[1\].
-Jio does not use Huawei or ZTE, but the other three companies do.
+Jio does not use Huawei or ZTE.
 BSNL uses equipment from both Huawei and ZTE, whereas Airtel and Vi use equipment from Huawei for their 2G/3G/4G networks \[2\], \[3\].

 ## Huawei's espionage operations
 In 2014, Huawei infiltrated BSNL's network, impacting a small number of cell towers.
 As per \[4\], Huawei carried out the operation in retaliation for BSNL selecting ZTE as a supplier.
 The hack's intent - whether to collect information on ZTE or to frame ZTE as an unreliable supplier - is unclear.
-However, the incident underlines Huawei's willingness to go beyond legal avenues in India.
+However, the incident underlines Huawei's willingness to go beyond legal avenues to further its goals.

 Several other countries have publicly attributed espionage activities to Huawei \[4a\].
-Indian regulators and decision-makers have likely taken notice of news on Huawei in these countries.
+Indian regulators, decision-makers, and thought-leaders have taken notice of news on Huawei in these countries.

 ## Chinese military operations in the Himalayas
 Indian government officials have long been suspicious of Chinese companies, given tension along the long Himalayan border between India and China.